 - 1) Who is required to complete this survey? - 2) Where do I get the data to fill out this survey? - 3) My institution does not award degrees.
 Do we still need to complete the Finance component? - 4) What period should the finance survey cover? - 5) We haven't been audited yet and won't have an audited financial statement until May.
-Do I still have to fill this out? - 6) What is combined ("parent/child") reporting and how does it work? - 7) When does a system office need to report data? - 8) Can a system office report combined data? - 9) How do I know what reporting standards are used to prepare the financial statements? - 11) What is the difference between "business-type" activities and "governmental" activities? - 12) My institution is part of a system and the system was audited as a unit, so we don't have an opinion just on this school.
-How do I answer the question about the audit opinion? - 14) How are revenues per student FTE and expenses per student FTE calculated, and why were they added to the screens?
+Do I still have to fill this out? - 6) What is combined ("parent/child") reporting and how does it work? - 7) When does a system office need to report data? - 8) Can a system office report combined data? - 9) How do I know what reporting standards are used to prepare the financial statements? - 10) What is the difference between "business-type" activities and "governmental" activities?

+My institution is part of a system and the system was audited as a unit, so we don't have an opinion just on this school.
+How do I answer the question about the audit opinion?